The status for Wicket 9.x is: supported.

-This is the current in development release of Wicket.
-As such, all projects intended for production should NOT use this version.
+This is the current stable, production ready release of Wicket.
+All projects intended for production use should use this version.

 To see what changed in these releases you can read the change log.